Rosamund Flora Shove

 Rosamund Flora Shove (c.
-1878 – 17 October 1954) was an English botanist.
+1878 – 17 October 1954) was an English botanist and science educator.
+She was a fellow of the Linnean Society of London, taught at Maria Grey Training College and published a paper on the stem of the angiopteris evecta fern.

 Biography

 Shove was born c.
 1878.
-She was educated at Girton College, Cambridge from 1889 to 1896, before women were permitted to be granted degrees by the institution.
+Educated at Blackheath High School, she won a Pfeiffer Scholarship to study natural sciences Girton College, Cambridge from 1889 to 1896, before women were permitted to be granted degrees by the institution.
+She therefore received her MA from Trinity College, Dublin.
+She was trained in research by Albert Seward.